 Molina partners with Providers/vendors for certain services.
-To find an in-network Provider/vendor, please refer to the Provider Online Directory on Molina's website at MolinaHealthcare.com.
+To find an in-network Provider/vendor, please refer to the Provider Online Directory located here and select the appropriate product line.

 Provider Education on Covered Benefits and Member Access to Care